-Reminder cards are an important part of encouraging repeat visits, but there’s more to consider than just mailing them out.
-Where do post cards fit in with texts, emails and calls for client compliance?
+While reminder cards are important for encouraging repeat visits, you have more to consider than just mailing them out.
+Where do postcards fit in with texts, emails and calls for client compliance?
 When do you need to send them?
 How do you make sure your cards are seen by clients and not thrown in the trash?
-These tips will help you use reminder cards effectively to keep your patients’ health care on track.
+These tips will help you use reminder cards effectively to keep your patients' health care on track.

 What Needs to Be on the Card?

-Aside from the name of the pet and the date and time of the appointment, there are a couple more pieces of information that should be on the card.
+Aside from the pet's name and the date and time of the appointment, add the following pieces of information to the card.

-Physician: If your practice has multiple veterinarians, name the person who will be taking care of their pet.
-This helps jog the client’s memory, and makes it easier for them to have discussions with your staff if they need to reschedule or have questions.
+Veterinarian's Name: If your practice has multiple veterinarians, name the person taking care of their pet during the upcoming appointment.
+This helps jog the client's memory, and makes it easier for them to discuss with your staff if they need to reschedule or have questions.

 Contact Information: What's the easiest way to contact your staff if the client has questions or needs to reschedule?
 Where is your clinic located?
 Having this information handy makes it easier for the client to act.

 Patient privacy laws for pets vary from state to state, but they almost universally ban medical information from being out in the open.
 Instructions for fasting, medication changes and other information cannot be on the card.
-If they need this information, leave instructions to contact your office, or mail instructions in a sealed envelope.
+If a client needs this information, leave directions to contact your office, or mail instructions in a sealed envelope.

 Choosing a Card Design

-Our card designs are based around 8 ½ x 11 copy paper.
+Positive Impressions' reminder card designs are printed on 8 ½" x 11" card stock paper.
 This makes it easy to store cards and print information directly to them using your office printers.
 We offer two layouts: 3 Up and 4 Up.

 Choosing graphics for your cards is fun, but it's also key to making your reminders effective.
 As soon as the client sees the card, they'll know it has something to do with their pet.
 This keeps them from ignoring the card or tossing it in the trash, thinking it's junk mail.